rlaehdals/rlaehdals/README.md

 </p>

 ### 👋 Hi there!
-🍫  Hello, I'm a developer transitioning from backend development to DevOps.
+🍫  Hello, I’m a developer with experience in both backend development and DevOps.
 I have experience working with Spring Boot for server-side applications.
-Currently, I am focusing on enhancing my skills in CI/CD, Terraform, cost optimization, and monitoring.
+Currently, I am working on CI/CD, Terraform, cost optimization, and monitoring.
 I am committed to building efficient and reliable systems and look forward to collaborative opportunities that drive innovation and growth.

 ### 💪 Skills
 <p>